lg2de/SimpleAccounting/README.md

 It probably does not follow all rules and laws of double-entry accounting, e.g. the software does not protect accounting entries from changes.
 Instead it is explicitly possible to change existing entries.
 The data is stored in readable XML format and can be changed manually.
+An XSD document is available online and linked from the XML document which supports editing with code completion support.

 The software focuses on journal and balance sheet reporting.